SX-Aurora/nlcpy/README.md

         $ pip install <path_to_wheel>
         ```

-The shared objects for Vector Engine, which are included in the wheel package, are compiled and tested by using NEC C/C++ Compiler Version 3.4.0 and NumPy v1.19.2.
+The shared objects for Vector Engine, which are included in the wheel package, are tested by using NEC C/C++ Compiler Version 5.0.0 and NumPy v1.19.5.

 ## Install from source (with building)